 This page offers a number of resources that can assist residents and business owners during COVID-19.
 It also offers important tips.

-The Wicomico County Health Department will hold free COVID-19 testing.
+The Somerset County Health Department will hold testing as follows:

 Hogan and Walmart announce additional COVID-19 test sites in Maryland